wreiner/officeweather/README.md

 To change this, change the variables *RRDDB_LOC* and *GRAPHOUT_DIR* in monitor.py.

-monitor.py should not run as root, so we create a service user:
+monitor.py should not run as root, so we create a service user (the group for this user is created automatically by adduser):

 ```
 sudo adduser --home /var/local/monitor --shell /usr/sbin/nologin --disabled-password monitor